Palbrig/software-portfolio/README.md

 # Software-portfolio
 Welcome!
-I'm Parker Albright, a Computer Scuebce student with a deep passion for programming, problem solving, and creative software engineering.
+I'm Parker Albright, a Computer Science student with a deep passion for programming, problem solving, and creative software engineering.
 This portfolio showcases a selection of projects that i've worked on alone or with a team that reflects my technical growth, leadership, and drive to improve.

 ---